Pumpkin Cupcakes with Whipped Ganache Frosting

 What is the best kind of chocolate to use for whipped chocolate ganache?

 You can use any kind of chocolate baking bar or chip you prefer.
-I do recommend a good quality chocolate chip – like Nestle or Ghirardelli – if that is what you are using.
+I do recommend a good quality chocolate chip if you use chocolate chips.

 Can I substitute a different sweetener besides maple syrup in the cream cheese frosting?